ulyssa/iamb.chat/src/messages/README.md

 wish to send.
 When it's complete, you can send it by pressing the `<Enter>` key from either Normal or Insert mode.

+By default, the mode you were last in is the one you will be in after sending the message.
+If you would prefer to automatically return to Normal mode after sending, you can set [normal_after_send] in your configuration file.

+The prompt of the message bar indicates room encryption status with a green
+<code style="color: green">🔒︎</code> for encrypted rooms and a red
+<code style="color: red">🔓︎</code> for unencrypted rooms.

-> If you need to type a multiline message, you can start a line by typing
+> 💡 If you need to type a multiline message, you can start a line by typing
 > `<C-V><C-J>`.
 You can also use the `O` and `o` keys to insert a blank line
 > before or after the current line respectively.